GilchristTech/hefoki/hefoki-backend/README.md

 the handler exported by `src/lambda.js`.
 This function calls the scraper to update the database, rebuilds the static frontend, incrementally deploys to S3, and performs a CloudFront invalidation.

+## Tasks, Logic, and Facades

+The Hefoki backend attempts to divide its functionality into three types of source files:

+* **Logic**:     The code which works with data most directly.
+Individual functions can also read or write to other sources.
+These should be defined in `src/logic/`.

+* **Tasks**:     Classes with a handler that represent a repeated logical action, but should ideally be modular with their data sources and destinations.
+The class structure makes sure that there is a consistent data structure for logging and metrics.
+These are defined in `src/tasks/`.

+* **Facades**: The code which most directly communicates with a user or external source.
+The line between this and a task, conceptually, is somewhat blurred, but the main principle is that a facade should coordinate and change the settings of Tasks, and move the Tasks' output to where it needs to go (e.g: logs).
+A facade is more concerned with the setting in which the code is ran, and where it's communicating, than the nature of the data.
+  Currently, the two facades are the command-line interface and the updater Lambda function.
+Interfaces are defined in `src/`.